Honors & Awards Committee

-The Awards Committee shall establish awards in order to recognize the contributions of individuals and organizations to conservation biology.
+The Honors & Awards Committee shall establish awards in order to recognize the contributions of individuals and organizations to conservation biology.

 - Propose nominees for awards to the Board of Governors in time for approval by the Board of Governors before General Members' Meetings of the Society

 - Propose new awards to the Board of Governors

 - Propose potential sources of funds for such awards